gdemeester3112/Lab_Report5/LabReport5.md

 ```

 > From the home directory of edstem we can see that there is a directory called list-examples-grader that contains all the files after such as ListExamples.java which Merges lists and TestListExamples.java that has special test cases to see if ListExamples.java is correctly implemented.
-I also have the lib folder that contains the reference to run junit tests and my grade.sh file that tests ListExamples.java with TestListExamples.java
+I also have the lib folder that contains the reference to run junit tests and my grade.sh file that tests ListExamples.java using TestListExamples.java